Where Brinker International Stands With Analysts | Benzinga

 |0

-This current average represents a 0.59% increase from the previous average price target of $73.25.
+This current average has decreased by 0.37% from the previous average price target of $73.56.

 Analyst Ratings: What Are They?